DonutDev/lxqt-stuff/README.md

 ### /usr/bin/gtk-window-decorator --metacity-theme Mint-Y --replace

 the command above changes the titlebar thing so it's not the ugly default one (change "Mint-Y" to prefered theme")

+# Setup Script
+To run the lx.sh or the setup.sh script you will need to use this command

+. ./setup.sh

+or

+. ./lx.sh